apify/apify-docs/content/academy/apify_platform/apify_cli.md

 Success: You are logged in to Apify as YOUR_USERNAME!
 ```

-You've successfully logged in!
+If you see a log which looks like **Success: You are logged in to Apify as YOUR_USERNAME!**, you're in and ready to get developing!

 ## [](#quick-note) Quick note

 When you're locally test-running your code in the next lessons, always be sure to use the `apify run` command with the `-p` flag.
-This `-p` stands for **Purge**, which will automatically purge all storages before running the actor again.
+This `-p` stands for **purge**, which will automatically purge all storages before running the actor again.
 Now that you have the Apify CLI, you should no longer be using `node FILENAME.js` to run your projects with the Apify SDK.

 ## [](#next) Next up